-To remember what "deciduous" means, try relating it to the word, "decadent."
+To remember what "deciduous" means, try relating it to the word "decadent."
 Both come from the Latin root meaning "fall."
 The leaves that deciduous trees, shrubs, and vines sported in summer fall in autumn, just as the grandeur of a once-mighty nation takes a mighty tumble after that nation has become decadent.
 The autumn season is alternately called "fall" precisely because it is during this season that the leaves fall from the deciduous trees.
+Read on to find out characteristics and examples of deciduous trees.

 Why Deciduous Trees, Shrubs, and Vines Lose Leaves

 Deciduous trees shed their leaves in fall to get ready for the cold winter to follow.
 As a bonus (for humans), the process yields the wonderful fall colors that we so admire.

 But how, exactly, do the deciduous trees, shrubs, and vines shed their leaves?
-Science Made Fun cites Peter Raven, President of the Missouri Botanical Garden, to explain that these plants take an active part in the shedding process, rather than just waiting for a good wind to come along.
-Their leaves contain cells "that act like scissors," cutting them off from the main part of the tree in autumn.
+These plants take an active part in the shedding process, rather than just waiting for a good wind to come along.
+Their leaves contain cells that cut these dead leaves off from the main part of the tree in autumn.
 The cut is then closed.
 As a result, the winter's cold is sealed out, while precious water is sealed in.

 Depending on the plant-selection choices you have made in the past, you may have to clean up other plant debris while you're at it, ranging from pine needles to pods.
 If all of that sounds like way too much of a hassle, avoid growing messy trees and seek clean substitutes, such as Sunburst honey locust (Gleditsia triacanthos var. inermis 'Suncole').